-This was the situation faced by Northwestern University, a prominent U.S. center for higher education based in Chicago, when the old Solaris server running Unix that the university had relied on for years to handle their file transfers was dropped from support.
+This was the situation faced by Northwestern University, a prominent U.S. center for higher education based in Chicago, when the Solaris server running Unix that the university had relied on for years to handle their file transfers was dropped from support.

-"We had custom scripts on it that handled transfers," recalls Ron Blitz, senior systems administrator in Northwestern's IT Administrative Systems Enabling Technologies department, "but the hardware was old and administration wanted us to transfer to a different platform with a better user interface anyway."
+"We had custom scripts on it that handled transfers," recalled Ron Blitz, senior systems administrator in Northwestern's IT Administrative Systems Enabling Technologies department, "but the hardware was old and administration wanted us to transfer to a different platform with a better user interface anyway."
 In addition, some of the scripts the original server used were more than a decade old.

 Scot Milford, distributed application platform service manager, was among those tasked with finding a new solution.
-"We decided we needed to look for an application with good but easy reporting and something that provided a framework for standardization and more structure," he remembers.
+"We decided we needed to look for an application with good but easy reporting and something that provided a framework for standardization and more structure," he remembered.
 "We also needed something that wasn't overly complex and expensive.
 For example, IBM's offering in this area could handle all requirements for Fortune 500-type organizations, but we only need about five percent of that functionality.
 Extra functionality brings with it more operational complexity and cost, neither of which we wanted."

 While some may not think an institution of higher learning to be a hive of business transactions, the truth is that colleges and universities need to move data files as much as any enterprise.
-"We have numerous systems we call enterprise applications," notes Blitz.
+"We have numerous systems we call enterprise applications," noted Blitz.
 "Student applications to the university, financial aid information, test scores, educational testing service results, W-2 forms and bank deposits, and Affordable Care Act data are some examples.
 A lot of very essential functionality of the university is funneled through our systems.
 At least 115 ongoing projects currently require FTP."

 Another requirement was to protect that data.
 "We use secure file transfer for almost everything.
-We encrypt everything sent to outside vendors, for example," Blitz emphasizes.
+We encrypt everything sent to outside vendors, for example," Blitz emphasized.
 "The only exceptions are four jobs that transfer data from one database to another internally."

-"For every project it's helpful," Blitz points out.
+"For every project it's helpful," Blitz pointed out.
 "For example, our parking garages wanted to change to an access-control system that lets people enter the garages by simply swiping their university IDs.
 GoAnywhere sends the encrypted university data to the company that runs the garage to validate users, and that automates controlling the parking garage entry arms in seconds.
 We haven't come across an alternative approach for automating that process in less time."

 Northwestern is also happy with GoAnywhere's ease-of-use characteristics.
-"I can set up a file transfer in minutes, particularly because I can duplicate similar jobs and tweak them for the new transfers as most only have minor differences from each other," Blitz emphasizes.
+"I can set up a file transfer in minutes, particularly because I can duplicate similar jobs and tweak them for the new transfers as most only have minor differences from each other," Blitz emphasized.
 "Templates and the graphical user interface offer the ability to quickly customize FTP jobs that need it."

-"I would say it's extremely flexible," Blitz continues.
+"I would say it's extremely flexible," Blitz continued.
 "It's easy to construct a script-like process without writing any code.
 Customizing transfers specific to each trading partner takes minutes and is often just a simple ‘drag-n-drop' or right-click away from being ready for Production."